-Internal audit function: The Company outsourced its internal audit function to PwC in 2019 with Deloitte to take over this role in 2020.
+Internal audit function: The Company outsources its internal audit function to Deloitte.
 The internal audit function reports to the Audit Committee and has direct access to the Chairman of that committee.

 Actuarial function: The actuarial function is headed by the Chief Actuary; information on how the actuarial function is implemented is included in section B.6.